 ... | ... |

 MarkFeatureGene | The gene where a variant is located.
-When a variant is mapped onto multiple genes, the genes led to the smallest code is called the mark gene. |
+When a variant is mapped onto multiple genes, the gene that leads to the smallest code is called the marker gene. |

 MarkGeneFeature | The coordinate of the first SNP. |